What are SuDS?

 How does the StopUP SuDS Tool work?

 The StopUP SuDS Tool is a simple volume balancing tool evaluating each SuDS component individually.
-The SuDS are represented as simple storage reservoirs which use up to three storage layers (‘drainage’, ‘soil’ and ‘surface’) and transfer water between the layers using simple rules.
-Unlike more complex drainage software, the hydraulic influence of downstream SuDS and the routing through the SuDS and connecting pipework are not represented.
+The SuDS are represented as simple storage reservoirs which use up to three storage layers (âdrainageâ, âsoilâ and âsurfaceâ) and transfer water between the layers using simple rules.
+Unlike more complex drainage software, the lateral routing through the SuDS and through connecting pipework are not represented and the hydraulic influence of downstream SuDS is simplified.
 The water quality model is not physically based but uses a pollutant wash-off model combined with average event mean concentrations reflective of different land use types.
 The efficiency of SuDS to remove pollutants reflects observed removal rates for typical components (based on measured influent and effluent concentrations published in summaries of data held within the BMP database. (https://bmpdatabase.org)

 Do you want to provide any feedback?